 The singularities of $V$ can be resolved to produce a smooth model $V^{\text{smth}}$.
 Running the minimal model program then yields a terminal good minimal model $V^{\text{term}}$ of $V^{\text{smth}}$.
-The canonical bundle of the terminal model is nef and, hence, semi-ample by the abundance conjecture.
+The canonical bundle of the terminal model is nef, and hence, semi-ample by the abundance conjecture.
 Let $\Phi : V^{\text{term}} \longrightarrow W$ denote the Moishezon--Iitaka map.
-The generic fiber $V_w^{\text{term}} = \Phi^{-1}(w)$ have terminal singularities and vanishing Kodaira dimension.
+The generic fiber $V_w^{\text{term}} = \Phi^{-1}(w)$ has terminal singularities and vanishing Kodaira dimension.
 Hence, by the abundance conjecture, the canonical bundle of $V_w^{\text{term}}$ is torsion.
-Since $V$ does not contain a Zariski dense set of rational curves, the same is true for $V_w^{\text{term}}$.
-Hence, by Conjecture~\ref{CY+}, the generic fiber is an \'etale quotient of an Abelian variety.
+Since $V$ does not contain any rational curve, $V_w^{\text{term}}$ does not contain a Zariski dense set of rational curves.
+Hence, by Conjecture~\ref{CY+}, it is a terminal quotient of an Abelian variety.
 In particular, $V_w^{\text{term}}$ contains Zariski dense entire curves.
-Since the dimension $d$ is chosen to be minimal, we must have $V_w^{\text{term}} \simeq V^{\text{term}}$, and therefore, $W$ is a point, and $V^{\text{term}}$ is an \'etale quotient of a simple Abelian variety.
+Since the dimension $d$ is chosen to be minimal, we must have $V_w^{\text{term}} \simeq V^{\text{term}}$, and therefore, $W$ is a point, and $V^{\text{norm}}$ is a terminal quotient of a simple Abelian variety.